daniellockyer/cooperative-coevolution/4_info.md

 the amount of resource that a group receives per time-step depends on its size, with a larger per capita amount of resource allocated to larger groups.

-A group that is twice as larfe received 5% extra per capita.
+A group that is twice as large received 5% extra per capita.

 magnitude of the hare of the total, r_i: